SDGGiesbrecht/Workspace/Documentation/Documentation Generation.md

 However, documentation can still be generated *for* Linux from macOS, albeit with a little extra preparation.

-Workspace activates the conditional build flag `LinuxDocs` when it builds on macOS for the sake of Linux documentation.
+To do so, Workspace activates the conditional build flag `LinuxDocs` when it builds on macOS for the sake of Linux documentation.

 Conditional compilation involving public symbols must be done like this: